kvarak/dnd/docs/_Classes/cleric.md

 Your appearance doesn't have to be chitinous.
 The hide of a shark or stingray can be just as durable and provide a different style of armor for Waves on the Shore.

 </div>

+While under water, you can choose to have your base AC equal 13 + your Constitution modifier, as transparent chitin plates form over your skin to protect you.
+While these plates are present, you can cast spells, act, and breathe normally while underwater.

 ### Channel: Anchor of Faith
 Starting at 2nd level, you can invoke your deity to hinder the unfaithful.
 As an ***action***, you present your holy symbol and invoke a spiritual anchor chained to a target you can see within 30 feet.
 The target must make a Strength saving throw.